Aníbal Rodríguez

-In 1895 he was named secretary of the Council of State, position he held until 1899, when he became a temporary under-secretary of the Interior, where he worked very closely with future President Pedro Montt.
-Between 1901 and 1902, he was also Intendant of Tarapacá.
-While there, he also worked as a teacher at the Liceo de Iquique.
-In 1902, he returned to his former position at the ministry, which he maintained until 1906, when he resigned his position in order to run for Congress.
+In 1895, Rodríguez was appointed secretary of the Council of State, a position he held until 1899, when he became acting undersecretary of the Interior.
+During this period, he worked closely with future president Pedro Montt.
+From 1901 to 1902, he served as intendant of Tarapacá Province and also taught at the Liceo de Iquique.
+He subsequently returned to the Interior Ministry, remaining there until 1906, when he resigned to seek election to Congress.